Moszna Castle

-The Moszna Castle (Pałac w Mosznej) is a historic castle and palace located in the small village of Moszna, in southwestern Poland.
+The Moszna Castle (Palast Moszna, Pałac w Mosznej, Schloss Moschen) is a historic castle and palace located in the small village of Moszna, in southwestern Poland.
 Situated approximately 30 km south of the regional capital Opole, between the towns of Prudnik and Krapkowice, the residence is an excellent example of romantic fairy-tale and eclectic architecture.

 The history of this building begins in the 18th century, although traces of older cellars were discovered in the gardens during excavation and reconstruction works at the beginning of the 20th century.
 Some of those could have been remnants of a presumed Templar stronghold.
 Following the Second World War, further excavations uncovered a medieval palisade.